 If a job is advertised as remote, this means that there is no mandatory office component to the job.
 While the remote worker might be employed by an in person company, they are free to work from wherever they choose.
 A remote job gives employees the freedom to work from home, or anywhere in the world, provided they have the approval of their employer to do so (it’s important to know that getting a remote job does not automatically grant you the right to take your laptop abroad with you.
 It’s imperative to clear that idea with your employer before hopping on a plane).
 Sites like RemoteOK give you access to a database of remote jobs that have been posted explicitly in the hopes of attracting remote workers.

 If you accept a remote job, though, be aware that having a remote job does not automatically give you permission to work anywhere in the world.
 You will still need to research immigration rules surrounding any particular country before you embark abroad.
-You may also be required to work within certain timezones, even if you're not required to work in a specific area.
+You may also be required to work within certain timezones, even if you're not required to work in a specific area, just like how we at Pilot have implemented our fully remote ready work team culture.

 In looking at reviews of RemoteOK’s services, there seem to be several pros and cons to the service.